FRL: Federated Rank Learning: Experiments

+In \Name{}, each client uses Edge-popup (Algorithm~\ref{alg:edgepop}) and their local data to find a local ranking by finding a subnetwork within a randomly initialized global network, which we call \emph{supernetwork}.
+Edge-popup algorithm uses parameter $k$ which represents the $\%$ of all the edges in a supernetwork which will remain in the final subnetwork.
+For instance, $k=50\%$ denotes that each client finds a subnetwork within a supernetwork that has half the number of edges as in the supernetwork.

-\paragraphb{ Varying the sparsity of edge-popup algorithm in FSL:} Figure~\ref{fig:spars} illustrates how the performance of FSL varies with the sizes of local subnetworks that the clients share with the server.
+Figure~\ref{fig:spars} illustrates how the performance of \Name{} varies with the sizes of local subnetworks that the clients share with the server.
 In other words, when we vary the sparsity $k\%$ of edge popup algorithm during local subnetwork search $k \in [10, 20, 30, 40, 50, 60, 70, 80, 90]\%$.
-Interestingly we note that, FSL performs the worst when clients use all ($k$=100\%) or none ($k$=0\%) of the edges.
+Interestingly we note that, \Name{} performs the worst when clients use all ($k$=100\%) or none ($k$=0\%) of the edges.
 This is because, it is difficult to find a subnetwork with small number of edges.
 While using all of the edge essentially results in using a random neural network.
-As we can see FSL with $k \in [40,70]\%$, gives the best performances for all the three datasets.
+As we can see \Name{} with $k \in [40,70]\%$, gives the best performances for all the three datasets.
 Hence, we set $k$=50\% by default in our experiments.